 Vehicle owners in New York are required to maintain certain minimum levels of car insurance coverage on any vehicle registered and operated in the state, and it's important to understand how the state's no-fault car insurance scheme works after a car accident:

 New York is one of a dozen or so states that follow some form of a "no-fault" car insurance system.
-Under no-fault, after a car accident, your own car insurance coverage (specifically, your "personal injury protection" or "medical benefits" coverage) pays for medical treatment and other out-of-pocket losses incurred by anyone covered under the policy, up to coverage limits, regardless of who caused the accident.
+Under no-fault, after a car accident, your own car insurance coverage (specifically, your "personal injury protection" or PIP coverage) pays for medical treatment and other out-of-pocket losses incurred by anyone covered under the policy, up to coverage limits, regardless of who caused the accident.

-With a no-fault claim, you can't get compensation for your "pain and suffering" and other non-monetary damages stemming from the accident.
+No. With a no-fault claim, you can't get compensation for your "pain and suffering" and other non-monetary damages stemming from the accident.

 It's important to note that New York's no-fault car insurance system applies to injuries caused by car accidents, but not to vehicle damage claims.
 A claim for damage to (or total loss of) a vehicle can be made against the at-fault driver in New York, with no limitations.

-As touched on above, in order to step outside of New York's no-fault car insurance claim system and pursue a claim against the driver who caused your car accident, the car accident injuries you suffered must qualify as "serious" under the threshold set by state law.
-That means, as a result of the car accident, you've experienced any of the following:
+As touched on above, in order to step outside of New York's no-fault car insurance claim system and pursue a liability insurance claim or lawsuit against the driver who caused your car accident, you must have incurred over $50,000 in losses because of the crash, or your car accident injuries you suffered must qualify as "serious" under the threshold set by state law.

 Now that you understand how no-fault car insurance works in New York, let's look at the state's requirements for different kinds of car insurance coverage.